-At the top of the caste system were the Brahmin and the Kshatriya (KUH SHAT REE YUHZ).
+At the top of the caste system were the Brahmin and the Kshatriya.
 The Brahmin were the priests, teachers, and judges who understood dharma.
-Dharma were the spiritual laws that the people of ancient India believed governed the universe.
-The Brahman often lived apart from the rest of society in temples.
+Dharma are the spiritual laws that govern the universe.
+The Brahmin often lived apart from the rest of society in temples.

-The Vaishya were skilled farmers and merchants.
+The Vaishyas were skilled farmers and merchants.
 They occasionally had leadership positions in local villages.
 The unskilled workers were of the Sudras caste.
 Members of the Sudras caste often worked on the farms of the people of higher castes.

 Untouchables were hired to do work that members of the caste system would not do.
 These jobs included killing or disposing of dead cattle or working with their hides.
 The untouchables also worked as sweepers, washers, or in other jobs that required contact with human emissions such as sweat, urine, or feces.

-Gandhi referred to the untouchables as the Harijan, a term that means “blessed" because Gandhi believed the Harijan were blessed by their suffering.
-In modern usage, Gandhi’s term has been rejected as demeaning.
-The Harijan prefer call themselves the Dalit, a term that can be translated as “oppressed."
+Mahatma Gandhi referred to the untouchables as the Harijan, a term that means “blessed" because Gandhi believed the Harijan were blessed by their suffering.
+Recently, many untouchables have rejected Gandhi’s term as demeaning.
+They prefer to call themselves the Dalit, a term that can be translated as “oppressed."

 The British controlled part or all of the Indian subcontinent from 1612 to 1947.
 The British thought that caste members believed they would have to live out their lives in a particular caste in order to be reborn into a higher caste.
 We now know that some Indian people did have an opportunity to join higher castes, but this didn’t happen very often.